hmparsons-sde/webpack-template/README.md

 ### If you see this, you are set to go!
 ![LIT](./documentation/lit-screen.png)

+**NOTES:**
-**NOTE:** Changes you make to the project will make the browser reload on save...no more hard refresh unless something goes wrong.
+- Changes you make to the project will make the browser reload on save...no more hard refresh unless something goes wrong.
+- You will no longer be using the `hs -o` command.
+To start your server, you will run `npm start`

 ## Other Important Tidbits
 ### Console messages
 From this time forward, you will be expected to have a clean console in order for your assignments to be approved.
-This means that the use of `console.log` is acceptable **_(debugger is WAY better though)_** while developing, but will throw a warning in your console like the image below, but all `logs` will have to be removed.
-You may use `console.error` and `console.warn` in your code however.
+This means that the use of `console.log` is acceptable **_(debugger is WAY better though)_** while developing, but will throw an error in your console like the image below, but all `logs` will have to be removed.
+You may use `console.error` and `console.warn` in your code however for messages.
+These need to all be removed before pushing to production unless they are vital info for the user.

 ![not acceptable](./documentation/notacceptable.png)